YouTube, Apple and Facebook Ban Infowars, Which Decries 'Mega Purge'

 Not long after Facebook's move, YouTube said that it, too, had taken action.

-Jones apparently also fell afoul of the outlet because despite a July 24 ban against him — for child endangerment and hate speech — Jones' channel tried to send viewers to live video streams on other YouTube channels.
+Jones apparently also fell afoul of the outlet because despite a July 24 ban against him — for child endangerment and hate speech — his channel tried to send viewers to live video streams on other YouTube channels.

 "When users violate these policies repeatedly, like our policies against hate speech and harassment or our terms prohibiting circumvention of our enforcement measures, we terminate their accounts," a YouTube spokesperson told NPR.